alanng10/class-lang/Docue/Article/Word/a.md

 Word "rand" has meaning that is which ever int.

+Word "seed" has meaning that is seed info.

 Word "text" has meaning that is string lines.

 Word "char" has meaning that is character code.